Travel tips and how to travel safely when visiting Honduras.

 If you are coming from the ferry, get on the road leaving the ferry dock and come to where the road dead ends and T’s.
 Left is to Trujillo and right goes to La Ceiba and the Saopin Bridge.
 Turn right and just before the bridge is a left hand turn.
 Turn on to this road and follow it as outlined above.
 If you want to go to the Supermarket keep going across the bridge and about a mile up you will come to the UNO station on the right.
 Bear right and you will see the mall on your left, the supermarket is there.
 Driving from Tegucigalpa is a 5 / 6 hour trip.
 Head north out of the city towards San Pedro Sula.
 Pass through Lago Yojoa and look for the turn off to Santa Rita and head to Progresso.
 (If you miss this turn off continue to San Pedro Sula) Look for the signs to La Ceiba.
 Follow directions as above.

-Now you are here, relax, have a swim in the pool, stream or the river, have a cool drink at the Hidden Paradise Bar and Grill or relax and enjoy the stunning views and the beautiful gardens.
+Now you are here, relax, have a swim in the pool, stream or the river, have a cool drink at the Rio Vista Bar at the Hidden Paradise Bar and Grill or relax and enjoy the stunning views and the beautiful gardens.

 The pool and grill area are serviced by our staff.
 Please do not bring your own food, drinks or coolers to this area.
 The pool is for your enjoyment.
 If you wish to bring guests please advise us as we reserve the right to charge an admission fee that can be added to your bill.

-WiFi high speed internet is available around the pool and grill area and in the Ceiba Tree, Cangrejal, Catarata, Bejuco, Jungle and Del Rio We have a TV and DVD player available to rent for movies.
+WiFi high speed internet is available around the pool and grill area and in the Ceiba Tree, Cangrejal, Catarata, Bejuco, Jungle and Del Rio.
 There are strategically placed benches around the property to enjoy the views.
 You will find pathways that lead to these great spots for bird watching or just getting a little exercise.
 The pool is open every day.
 Absolutely no smoking is permitted in or around any of the Lodges.
 That includes the decks and balconies.
 There is a smoking area in the bar.
 Please be aware that Honduras now has tough anti smoking rules.
 Check in time is 3 pm and check out time is 11.00 am.